google/grain/docs/behind_the_scenes.md

 ## Determinism

-One of the core requirements of PyGrain is determinism.
+One of the core requirements of Grain is determinism.
 Determinism involves producing the same elements in the same ordering across multiple runs of the pipeline.